Wolfieeewolf/AMBX-controller-for-OpenRGB/README.md

 - Uses standard libusb drivers instead of proprietary Jungo drivers
 - Optimized protocol for efficient lighting updates

+## Recent Updates

+- Fixed USB interface management to maintain a claimed interface throughout the controller's lifetime
+- Simplified the communication approach to match other working implementations
+- Improved reliability of light control
+- Removed unnecessary debug logs and testing code

 ## Usage

 To use this driver with OpenRGB: